wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 WSO2 surfaces that take URLs from input: webhook destinations, OIDC discovery, federated-IdP metadata.
 Validate the *resolved* address, not the host string (DNS rebinding bypasses host-string checks).

+Prevention techniques:

+* Avoid using user input in backend requests — URLs, IP addresses, and file paths used in back-channel operations where the product acts as the client.
+* Strict error handling: return an identical generic error whether the backend request fails or invalid data is returned, so responses cannot be used as an open/closed-port oracle.
+* Strict response handling: validate the response server-side (expected content-type, schema) before processing or returning it.

 === "Java stack"

-    `HttpClient` with a custom `DnsResolver` that validates resolved addresses.
+    Enable the Java Security Manager in production and grant only a `SocketPermission` allow-list to trusted hosts/subnets:

+    ```java
+    grant signedBy "wso2carbon" {
+        permission java.net.SocketPermission "internal.example.com:1234", "connect, accept";
+    };
+    ```

 === "Go stack"

-    Custom `http.Transport.DialContext` that calls `net.DefaultResolver.LookupIPAddr` and rejects private / link-local / loopback ranges.
+    Custom `http.Transport.DialContext` that calls `net.DefaultResolver.LookupIPAddr` and rejects private / link-local / loopback ranges — validate the resolved IP, not the host string.

 ### Unvalidated Redirects and Forwards

 External: [OWASP Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.html).

 Match against a registered allow-list of relative paths (or fully-qualified URLs for OAuth `redirect_uri`).
 The same exact-match rule that applies to OAuth `redirect_uri` (see [Authentication Failures](#authentication-failures)) applies here.
+Where an absolute URL must be accepted, validate it against the allow-list through the WSO2 `SecurityUtil.validateRedirectUrl(allowList, url)` helper before redirecting; where a fragment is expected, validate it is only the expected type of value.

+!!! danger "Approval required"
+    Accepting an absolute forward URL from the end user must be reviewed and approved by the Security and Compliance Team before release.

+!!! danger "Approval required"
+    Accepting an absolute redirect URL from the end user, outside administrative configuration, must be reviewed and approved by the Security and Compliance Team before release.

 ---